Domain Expert Guidance

 – Young professionals from architecture, design and related fields who want to explore Vernacular Sustainability in Vietnam

-Young architects from India could benefit exponentially from observing contemporary Vietnamese architecture as the pros and cons architects deal with in Vietnam are largely similar to that in India.
-Issues like high population density, space premium, harsh climate and limited financial resources are common to both.
-Likewise, advantages like abundant natural material resources, readily available labour and traditional knowhow in the construction field are also common to both.
+Young architects could benefit exponentially from observing contemporary Vietnamese architecture as the pros and cons architects deal with in Vietnam are largely similar to that in tropical regions like India.
+Issues like high population density, space premium, harsh climate and limited financial resources are common.
+Likewise, advantages like abundant natural material resources, readily available labour and traditional knowhow in the construction field are also common.
 Vietnam has produced innovative yet feasible architecture that is both aesthetically pleasing and functionally efficient.
-Budding Indian architects would benefit from experiencing architecture that intelligently blends the best of the old and new, the built and the open.
+Budding architects would benefit from experiencing architecture that intelligently blends the best of the old and new, the built and the open.

 Yes!
 This Experience will take up to 20 participants.
 These participants will be split into smaller teams to execute projects which are designed to give added value to their ongoing projects (school or live).